kCyborg/grafana-loki/README.md

 - Automatize the ansible playbook (right now it use the default credential for the API authentication, this should change)
 - Add a nice custom dashboard
 - Add some rules
+- Add a wayt to manage fqdn, certificates and such things